 Ropes & Gray’s commitment to its female lawyers goes well beyond the statistics.
 In addition to an active diversity committee, which addresses policy issues, the firm offers educational, professional development and networking opportunities through its Women’s Forum.
 Established in 1996, the Women’s Forum fosters professional growth through programs that give female lawyers access to firm and industry leaders and other experts.

-The Women’s Forum organizes events at which clients and guest speakers are invited to address a number of key career topics, including networking, marketing, mentoring, leadership training and business development.
+The Women’s Forum organizes events at which clients and guest speakers are invited to address key career topics, including networking, marketing, mentoring, leadership training and business development.
 In addition, the Women’s Forum hosts formal and informal social events to provide women lawyers with the opportunity to build relationships and develop the essential skills for a successful legal career.

 The Women’s Forum also promotes business and professional development opportunities through the Joan D. Fuller Development Grant, which helps women attorneys cultivate relationships with colleagues, clients and prospective clients.
 Joan D. Fuller (1928-2018), a partner in the private client group, joined Ropes & Gray in 1962 and became the firm’s first female partner in 1973.
 Joan was a graduate of Harvard Law School, entering in 1951 as a member of the second class to admit women.